PART 40 - JUDGMENTS, ORDERS, SALE OF LAND ETC.

 (b) if he fails to file it within that period, any other party may draw it up and file it.

-(4) Except for orders made by the court of its own initiative and unless the court otherwise orders, every judgment or order made in claims proceeding in the Queen’s Bench Division at the Royal Courts of Justice, other than in the Administrative Court, will be drawn up by the parties, and rule 40.3 is modified accordingly.
+(4) Except for orders made by the court of its own initiative and unless the court otherwise orders, every judgment or order made in claims proceeding in the King’s Bench Division at the Royal Courts of Justice, other than in the Administrative Court, will be drawn up by the parties, and rule 40.3 is modified accordingly.

 (1) Where a judgment or an order has been drawn up by a party and is to be served by the court –